Katechaki Avenue

-Katechaki or Katehaki Avenue (Greek: Λεωφόρος Κατεχάκη Leoforos Katechaki) is one of Athens main roads.
+Katechaki or Katehaki Avenue (Greek: Λεωφόρος Κατεχάκη, Leoforos Katechaki) is one of the main roads in Athens.
 Its total length is approximately 12 to 13 km.

 About the avenue

 The avenue begins by an interchange with the Mesogeiou Avenue which was constructed in the 1970s, the avenue forms an intersection with the road to Zografou and Olof Palme Street and north to Papagou.
 By the avenue with a stretch of 2 km features industrial buildings, shops and office complexes constructed between the 1970s and the 1990s.
 Since 2004, it has an interchange with the Attiki Odos with two lanes of exits and 300 m north, its first toll station.
 The avenue enters the Hymettus' forest filled with pine, spruce, fir (Greek Fir) and cypress trees.
 It later enters an interchange with the University of Athens and a road to the top of the mountain along with communications tower which is not used during the nighttime hours.
 The avenue ends by Karea Avenue.

 The avenue serves as the bypass of Athens connecting traffic from its northern, the western, the eastern and the southern suburbs along with Vouliagmenis Avenue.